TUM-BTX/conformer-ensembles-cosmo-rs/README.md

 # conformer-ensembles-cosmo-rs

-Supporting code and calculation settings for our paper:
+Supporting code and calculation settings for the submission:

 > **The effect of conformer ensembles and their generation method on COSMO-RS
 > predictions of phase equilibria**

-Here we collect the scripts, settings, and molecule lists used in the study.
+This repository collects the main scripts, settings, and molecule lists used in the study.
-The CRENSO workflow can also be used to generate and refine conformer ensembles for other molecules.

 ## Contents